ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 When you want the assistant to start answering visitor questions, turn on monitoring.

 When the assistant is confident that it knows how to answer a user query, the assistant responds to the user directly.
-(The assistant is confident when the top intent identified by the service has a confidence score of 0.75 or higher.)
+(The assistant is confident when the top intent identified by your assistant has a confidence score of 0.75 or higher.)

 If you do not want the assistant to directly answer certain types of user queries, then you can add rules to specify other actions for the assistant to take per dialog branch.